Best Things to See in Lisbon in Three Days

 15. Experience Fado

 We met up with Kasia and Radek at Mario’s for an early dinner with much less alcohol.
-The night still early, we all wandered to another bar for a drink, where we listened to Fado and contemporary singing.
+The night was still early, we all wandered to another bar for a drink, where we listened to Fado and contemporary singing.

 The night was a little cooler, and with a planned day to Sintra tomorrow morning, we said our goodbyes for the evening.